Rafe2001/Chatbot/README.md

 # Custom Chatbot using Deep Learning
-Certainly!
-Here's a template for a GitHub README for your chatbot project:

 Welcome to the Chatbot Project repository!
 This project aims to develop a simple chatbot that interacts with users and provides relevant responses based on predefined intents.
 The chatbot is built using Python and utilizes machine learning techniques for natural language processing.

 ## Table of Contents